WebFiori/docs/routing.md

 ## Request Method

 By default, a route to a resource can be called using any request method.
 But it is possible to restrict that to specific request method (or methods).
 The option 'methods' can have a string which represents the method at which the resource can be fetched with (e.g. 'GET') or it can be an array that holds the names of request methods at which the resource can be fetched with.

+## Action

+The `action` option is used when the route is pointing to a class and the developer whould like to call one action from the class.
+This option can make your application more MVC-like.

 **Next: [The Class `Response`](learn/class-response)**